thanlon-san/fantasy/docs/COLUMNIST_PROMPT_V2.md

 - ✅ Varied attack angles (not all about same thing)
 - ✅ Power Rankings: ONE sentence per team with movement
 - ✅ Preview section: 2-3 bullets, tight and punchy
+- ✅ **ANTI-REPETITION CHECK**: Closing line is 100% unique from previous weeks
+- ✅ **ANTI-REPETITION CHECK**: Opening quote is fresh and different
+- ✅ **ANTI-REPETITION CHECK**: No recycled metaphors or joke structures from previous recaps
+- ✅ **ANTI-REPETITION CHECK**: Taglines vary in format and style
+- ✅ **ANTI-REPETITION CHECK**: Stat of the Week uses new framing
+- ✅ **STREAK TRACKING**: Teams on 3+ game winning/losing streaks are called out
+- ✅ **STREAK TRACKING**: Streak context woven into matchups where relevant
+- ✅ **STREAK TRACKING**: Power Rankings mention active streaks in context lines

 ---